langchain-tech/.github/profile/README.md

 ## Welcome to LangsChain Tech Team 👋

+#### We are team build applications on top of langchain framework, we are not developers from langchain

 We are a dynamic team of passionate developers specializing in Python and the exciting world of Large Language Models (LLMs).
 Our collective expertise covers a broad spectrum of cutting-edge technologies and frameworks, making us your go-to destination for AI-powered solutions.

 ### What You'll Find With Us: